Avon Probate Attorneys

 In short, the probate process is not as quick or easy as everyone would like.
 The best-case scenario in a full administration is approximately six months.
 Often, the sale of assets makes the timeline longer, and if the assets are not easily located, the process can take longer.
 If you are the executor, you will also need to manage the payment of any debt claims or taxes owed by the deceased.
 If you are diligent, well-organized, and patient, you might be able to handle probate on your own.
 However, our experience is that most people greatly benefit from the assistance of a probate lawyer to help guide them through all the required tasks.

 When enlisting the services of a probate lawyer to assist with executing a will, the attorney will help with more than simply explaining the will.
 Sometimes, assets can’t be located, and they will give you the tools you need to find them.
 They can locate family members who are beneficiaries of the will.
-An experienced attorney will also work with the executor to settle any claims against the estate.
+Our experienced probate attorneys in Avon will also work with the executor to settle any claims against the estate.

 What Should You Look Out For?